 There was a time when being courteous to others (and for others) was an important part of the journey.
 I think it should still be – and I continue to try to teach my sons the power that comes from proper etiquette.
 It is not about being proper or being better that others.
 It is all about making others feel comfortable and valued.

 1. Step away from other people to make a phone call or even to send a text.
 If it is important enough to do then it is important enough to take a moment to step away from the present company and do it.

 2. Say excuse me or sorry.
 When technology interrupts what you are doing, acknowledge the importance of the person you are with by giving an apology.

 3. Do NOT put people on hold.
 “Hold” tells the person that the exchange is not important or that the next exchange is more important.
 Remove call-waiting from your phone or refuse to use it.

 4. Send a thank you note.
 Notes do not come in electronic form but require actually paper and pen.
-Taking a few minutes to write a thank you, then taking the time to mail that thank you, will show the person your great appreciation.
+Taking a few minutes to write a thank you, then taking the time to mail a thank you, will show the person your great appreciation.

 5. Take off the hat.
 It shows respect for the location, the person or the activity.

 6. Be quiet during the pledge and the prayer.
 Any noise should be participation only!